curl/everything-curl/internals/tests/ci.md

 different options and run the test suite and make sure that everything is working fine.

-We run CI jobs on several different operation systems, including Linux, macOS, Windows, Solaris and FreeBSD.
+We run CI jobs on several different operating systems, including Linux, macOS, Windows, Solaris and FreeBSD.

 We run jobs that build and test many different (combinations of) backends.